beegee-tokyo/Blues-WisBlock-Tracker/README.md

 ----

 ## Blues Notehub
-The notes send to the Blues Notehub can be seen in the _**Events**_ listing of the Nothub
+The notes sent to the Blues Notehub can be seen in the _**Events**_ listing of the Nothub
 <center><img src="./assets/Notehub-Event-Log.png" alt="Notehub Events Log"></center>

-As the location and sensor data is sent as binary payload, so there is nothing to see here in the body field.
+The location and sensor data is sent as binary payload, so there is nothing to see here in the body field.

 Next step is to create the _**Route**_ in NoteHub that forwards the data to Datacake.
 Instead of the default URL for the Datacake route, we use the URL for LoRaWAN devices (read on below why we do this).